 Pretty simple, huh?
 You can then go on and create similar cheatsheets for news articles, press releases, guest posts and so on.
 Start with the structure, then the questions, and the rest will follow.
 Just make sure the writing is natural and you aren’t writing posts that look like a bunch of disjointed answers to invisible questions!

 This cheatsheet strategy works really well for both individual bloggers and content teams, particularly if you have a new website or new hire and want to introduce a particular style of post from the beginning.

 How do you speed up your blog post planning?
-Drop us a tweet and tell us!
+Let me know in the comments!